-The sleeper loses awareness of his own body and its relations and possessions.
-He does not know whether he is 75 male or female; young or old; healthy or unhealthy; father or mother; brother or sister.
-Further he also loses his 76 identification with possessions, whether he is rich or poor; literate illiterate or any other consideration etc. When 77 the sleeper is without body and its possessi on and relations, his state is termed as nobody state i.e absolutely 78 free from my-ness as well as I-ness 4.
-Going beyond mind: When the sleeper does not think and has no desires.
-79 The desire is the function of mind and comes only when the sleeper i s in waking state.
-Thus he is beyond the 80 mind and its desires also.
+- 1. Going beyond space: During deep sleep, the sleeper does not know whether he was sleeping in bed or on floor, at home or outside.
+This shows that he had gone beyond space. - 2.
+Going beyond time: The sleeper does not know as to when or how much time did he sleep?
+It is only after waking up that he relates that he was not aware of the time.
+This again shows that he had gone beyond time. - Going beyond body: The sleeper loses awareness of his own body and its relations and possessions.
+He does not know whether he is male or female; young or old; healthy or unhealthy; father or mother; brother or sister.
+Further he also loses his identification with possessions, whether he is rich or poor; literate illiterate or any other consideration etc. When the sleeper is without body and its possession and relations, his state is termed as nobody state i.e absolutely free from my-ness as well as I-ness

-Going beyond actions: 10

-When the sleeper has no desires or expectations to get or lose, he does not do any actions.
-So he is also in action 83 free or nondoing state.
+- 4. Going beyond mind: When the sleeper does not think and has no desires.
+The desire is the function of mind and comes only when the sleeper is in waking state.
+Thus he is beyond the mind and its desires also. - 5.
+Going beyond actions: When the sleeper has no desires or expectations to get or lose, he does not do any actions.
+So he is also in action free or nondoing state.
 In the deep sleep, peace is there but the person experiencing the peace is not there.

-The 84 above experiences of the sleeper in deep sleep show that he is free from my-ness of the body, its possessi ons 85 and relations, and al so free from desires and actions.
-Freed om from b ody leads to freed om from attachment, 86 87 hatred, anger, greed, illusion and eg o etc. The freedom from desires leads to sel f dependence, equanimity, 88 generosity, and contentment (Gita 2/55).
-While the freedom from actions leads to rest thus making the sleeper, 89 peaceful and full of energy.
-The results suggest that happiness or peace of the person does not depend on the 90 body and worldly accumulations but lies within one's ownself, and this needs to be discovered.
+The above experiences of the sleeper in deep sleep show that he is free from my-ness of the body, its possessions and relations, and also free from desires and actions.
+Freedom from body leads to freedom from attachment, hatred, anger, greed, illusion and ego etc. The freedom from desires leads to self dependence, equanimity, generosity, and contentment (Gita 2/55).
+While the freedom from actions leads to rest thus making the sleeper, peaceful and full of energy.
+The results suggest that happiness or peace of the person does not depend on the body and worldly accumulations but lies within one's ownself, and this needs to be discovered.
 The teachings of Gita also underline the truth that the freedom from myness and ego is a pre-requisite for getting peace.
-However 91 after the sleeper wakes up, he gets again identified with the My-ness of the body and acquires a somebody state 92 with the belief of owenership of body and its possessi ons etc. As a result he continues to feel happy or disturbed 93 depending on the conditions he is facing.
-The essential differences in the feelings of a sleeper and a waker are 94 given in Table 1.Simultaneously, a technique to maintain a peaceful nobody state even in the waking state was worked out and is described below: It is submerged or bound with the worldly actions and materials as well as their possessions.
-5. It is very happy and peaceful independent of wordly achievements and accumulations.
+However after the sleeper wakes up, he gets again identified with the My-ness of the body and acquires a somebody state with the belief of owenership of body and its possessions etc. As a result he continues to feel happy or disturbed depending on the conditions he is facing.
+The essential differences in the feelings of a sleeper and a waker are given in Table 1.Simultaneously, a technique to maintain a peaceful nobody state even in the waking state was worked out and is described below: